Maffsie/script-collection/readme.md

 This readme contains an up to date list of all scripts in the repo + their descriptions:
 - nscheck: Bash - DNS diagnosis script
 - mailview: Perl - Script to parse HTML email and format it in a text-reader-friendly way.
+- watchd & watchd.conf: Bash - Script designed to run as a cronjob, alerting the user to any events.